Lady Dimitrescu

-Alcina Dimitrescu (/ˈəlsɪniːɑː 'dɪmiːtrɛsk/; Japanese: オルチーナ・ドミトレスク, Hepburn: Oruchīna Domitoresuku), better known as Lady Dimitrescu, is a character in the Resident Evil survival horror video game series created by the Japanese company Capcom.
-One of the major antagonistic figures of 2021's Resident Evil Village, she is presented as a gigantic noblewoman with vampire-like traits who resides with her three daughters in Castle Dimitrescu.
-Dimitrescu governs the village alongside three mutant lords under the oversight of a supreme leader known as Mother Miranda.
-Lady Dimitrescu's physical design was based on Polish model Helena Mankowska, while her voice acting and motion capture were performed by American theatre actress Maggie Robertson.
+Alcina Dimitrescu, better known as Lady Dimitrescu, is a character in the Resident Evil survival horror video game series created by the Japanese company Capcom.
+One of the villains of Resident Evil Village (2021), she is presented as a gigantic noblewoman with vampire-like traits who resides with her three daughters in Castle Dimitrescu.
+Dimitrescu governs the village alongside three mutant lords under the supreme leader, Mother Miranda.
+Her design was based on the Polish model Helena Mankowska, while her voice acting and motion capture were performed by the American actress Maggie Robertson.

-Following initial previews of Village, Lady Dimitrescu rose in popularity and has become the subject of a significant number of fan works, including fan art, cosplay, memes, and erotica.
-Journalists and commentators took note of the trend, which began before the release of Village in May 2021, attributing the rapid surge of fan interest in the character to aspects of her appearance and her sex appeal.
-Robertson's performance was positively received, and has won her several awards.
+Following initial previews of Village, Lady Dimitrescu rose in popularity and has become the subject of fan works including fan art, cosplay, and memes.
+Journalists and commentators took note of the trend, which began before the release of Village in May 2021, attributing the rapid surge of fan interest in the character to aspects of her appearance.
+Robertson's performance was positively received and won several awards.